iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 2 reviews"/>
 </p>

+> I've been in direct contact with 3 people who have tested positive.
+This app didn't notify me if a single thing.
+Seems pointless.<br> :date: __2020-12-05 19:14:18__

 > Seems like a good idea, I'm not in a major city and don't work around large amounts of people so not sure how effective it will be for me.
 One thing it did I don't get since it says it uses bluetooth and won't ask for GPS, is it required me to have my GPS on to receive notifications!
 "Exposure notification inactive" this is what it tells me unless my GPS is on.
 "To use turn on location."<br> :date: __2020-12-04 23:34:03__